YagizBasaran/Human-Detection/README.md

 ![Capture6](https://github.com/YagizBasaran/Human-Detection/assets/91428580/e9366746-54f5-4305-9d4e-64d0506e57ac)

 ## 6) Find Shape (Demo)
 - This program helps to find shapes.
-It is demo right now because author is lazy and impatient to code which shape is which when more corners occur.
+It is demo right now because author is energetic but impatient to code which shape is which when more corners occur.
 ![Capture7](https://github.com/YagizBasaran/Human-Detection/assets/91428580/b4aa7a96-6f92-484a-8097-db9f0fa76c6c)

 # 7) Face Detection